Skip to main content

 “Through collaboration and dedicated research, this new research platform will help deliver my vision to have a healthy, resilient environment with high water quality status and environment standards thereby contributing to the health and wellbeing of our citizens.”

 Pieter-Jan Schön, Director of Environment and Marine Science at AFBI said: “AFBI is delighted to accept the transfer of operational control of the Research Vessel Salar from the Department.
-The sharing of resources demonstrates the strong joined up approach within the public sector to better support the recovery of the Lough ecosystem.
+The sharing of resources demonstrates the strong joined up approach within the public sector to better support the recovery of the Lough ecosystem.”

 AFBI scientists will use this vessel as a platform to further understand the interactions between nutrients in sediment and water column, the ecological function and status of the lough, the influence of biological elements such as zebra mussels and of course the cyanobacteria and planktonic community itself.

-RV Salar moored at Ballyronan Marina
+Picture of the Research Vessel Salar moored at Ballyronan Marina

 The vessel will provide the platform capable of delivering the required science programmes.
 This is new capacity, providing capability not currently accessible in the lough, which enables AFBI to develop the science programme and build on the 50-year water quality monitoring programme.